-- 1. Park your vehicle on a level surface about 25 feet (7.6 meters) away from a vertical plain surface (3).
+1. Park your vehicle on a level surface about 25 feet (7.6 meters) away from a vertical plain surface (3).
 Check your headlamp alignment at night or in a dark area so that you can see the headlamp beam pattern.

 - (1) Eight feet

 - (2) Center height of lamp to ground

 - (3) Twenty-five feet

 - (4) Horizontal reference line

 - 2. The center of the headlamp has a 3.0 mm circle on the lens.
-Measure the height from the center of your headlamp to the ground (2) and mark an 8 foot (2.4 meter) long

-mark an 8 foot (2.4 meter) long horizontal line on the plain surface (1) at this height (masking tape works well).
+Measure the height from the center of your headlamp to the ground (2) and mark an 8 foot (2.4 meter) long horizontal line on the plain surface (1) at this height (masking tape works well).

 - 3. Turn on the low beam headlamps.
 The brightest part of the light should be below the horizontal line (4).
-If it is above the line the headlamp will need to be adjusted. - 4.
-Open the hood.
+If it is above the line the headlamp will need to be adjusted.

+- 4. Open the hood.

+- 5. Locate the vertical adjuster for each headlamp.
+Adjust the aim by turning the adjuster control either clockwise (to adjust down) or counterclockwise (to adjust up).